GaziAdib/MCP-FASTAPI-Server-Budget-Management/README.md

 ---

+## About Me

+Hi!
+I am Gazi Adib (GreatAdib on YT).
+I am a Computer Science & Engineering graduate from Bangladesh with a deep passion for teaching, experimenting, building, and simplifying AI, LLMs, and modern software systems for beginners.

+I actively work on web applications, AI/ML systems, and backend architectures, and alongside that, I create high-quality educational content and courses  completely free for everyone.

+My mission is simple but powerful that is to make quality technical education accessible to all.

+I strongly believe that true learning happens when concepts are understood deeply and applied practically.
+That’s why my teaching style focuses on:

+1. Clear theory

+2. Strong fundamentals

+3. Real-world use cases

+4. Hands-on implementation

+4. I don’t just explain what something is — I show how it actually works in real systems.

 ## 📌 Overview

 **FastMCP** is a Python framework that simplifies building servers compliant with the **Model Context Protocol (MCP)**—a modern standard for connecting LLMs like Claude and GPT with external tools, data sources, and web APIs.